damies13/BrassRazoo/Doc/Voting.md

 ## Automated voting

 The following can be resolved with automated voting:
-- decision on if a record should be rolled back because it doesn't follow the rules
+- decision on if a record should be reversed because it doesn't follow the rules

 ## Manual voting